toshi0607/Go-FAQ-Japanese-Edition/original.md

 A related point is that testing frameworks tend to develop into mini-languages of their own, with conditionals and controls and printing mechanisms, but Go already has all those capabilities; why recreate them?
-We'd rather write tests in Go; it's one fewer language to learn and the approach keeps the tests straightforward and easy to understand.
+We’d rather write tests in Go; it’s one fewer language to learn and the approach keeps the tests straightforward and easy to understand.

 If the amount of extra code required to write